Program at a Glance

 - Flexible Options: Study at the pace that works for you, evenings on campus or fully online.
 On-campus and online courses begin fall, spring, and summer.

 - Track Record: Learn from the best—BU MET’s legacy in food studies goes back to 1991, when the Gastronomy master’s degree program was founded by Jacques Pépin and Julia Child, two legends of the culinary world.

 A Multidisciplinary Approach to the Complex Study of Food

 The Graduate Certificate in Food Studies is offered online and on campus through BU MET’s Department of Applied Social Sciences.
-In addition to the Food Studies certificate, BU also offers a Master of Liberal Arts in Gastronomy, available on campus.
+In addition to the Food Studies certificate, BU also offers a Master of Arts in Gastronomy, available online and on campus.
 The master’s degree is ideal for those intending to develop a career based in the deeper academic investigation of food.
 The certificate is ideal for students seeking to explore a new field as well as professionals aiming to enhance their credentials and expertise.

 Both the master’s track and graduate certificate can be tailored to focus on business, communications, history and culture, or policy.
 Graduates of our programs have gone on to pursue PhDs in related fields; teach; write for and edit food-centric publications; launch food businesses; open restaurants; become chefs; work in food marketing; research food trends; and work for nonprofit organizations.
 See a list of positions held by our alumni.